Ability to Pay

 An amount subtracted from your taxable income for certain expenses.

-The amount of taxes owed after paying too little, assessed during an audit.
+The amount of taxes owed after paying too little, as assessed during an audit.

 An exemption claimed for a dependent.